rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

   * Communication is happening in a peer-peer manner, that means that diff ROS masters or environments are connected via platform using a sub-component based on [FKIE multi master nodes](https://github.com/fkie/multimaster_fkie) for discovery and sync.

-  * Platform only whitelists the topics/service mentioned in the package component, and the platform don't interpret or listen to the data flowing between them unlike in routed networks.
+  * Platform only whitelists the topics/service mentioned in the package component, and the platform doesn't interpret or listen to the data flowing between them unlike in routed networks.

   * Native Network doesn’t support scoped or targeted topics (service or action) directly.
 The topics are whitelisted in the form of **/*/topics** and you can remap these topics for communication.
 For more information on remapping, [click here](http://wiki.ros.org/roslaunch/XML/remap).
 You should also add namespaces to the whitelisted topics/services/actions as the platform doesn't automatically append the scoped or targetted topics like in routed networks.

-  * Subscription information is only shared between ROS masters connected to Native networks only if a topic/service is whitelisted in package component
+  * Subscription information is only shared between ROS masters connected to Native networks only if a topic/service is whitelisted in a package component.

 {{%notice note%}}